dyc3/senior-design/visualization-design.typ

 # basic_auth_password =
 ```

 Setting a username and password is optional, only set if you want to require authorization to view the metrics endpoint.
-After the configuration file is edited as shown above and Grafana is restarted, the metrics should be accessable at http://localhost:3000/metrics.
+After the configuration file is edited as shown above and Grafana is restarted, the metrics should be accessible at http://localhost:3000/metrics.

 Next, add the job to your `prometheus.yml` file.
 Example: